vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_chores.md

 ## Create the chores

-I have two type of chores, weekly and periodic chores.
+I have two types of chores, weekly and periodic chores.

 To create the chores I create for each chore a new helper entity.